 Author and entrepreneur Cameron Herold believes that getting into a team huddle and cheering at the end of meetings, though potentially a little embarrassing at first, is a closing ritual that people grow to love.
 It builds morale and boosts mood, plus modern video collaboration devices enable multiple speakers to cheer all at once and all be heard.
 Neat video devices for instance have Neat Audio Processing which enables more than one person to be heard, which makes for more natural conversation, not to mention excellent team cheering!

-Watch-outs: Don’t overlook these important factors when planning how to end your meeting
+Don’t overlook these important factors when planning how to end a meeting on a positive note

 1. Signpost everyone to a shared document capturing key decisions and actions